What are differential equations?

-If R and S are the constants or function of x only and the differential equation is of the form dy/dx+Ry=S.
+If R and S are the constants or functions of x only and the differential equation is of the form dy/dx+Ry=S.

-- What will be the population of the village in 2019, if the population of the village was 30, 000 in 1888 and 20000 in the year 2003?
-The rate of increase of the population is continuously at the rate proportional to the number of its inhabitants present at any time.
+- What will be the population of the village in 2019 if the population of the village was 30 000 in 1888 and 20000 in the year 2003?
+The rate of increase of the population is continuously at a rate proportional to the number of its inhabitants present at any time.

-- Find the equation of the curve passing through the point (0, π/6) and differential equation is sin y cos z dx + cos y sin z dy = 0.
+- Find the equation of the curve passing through the point (0, π/6), and the differential equation is sin y cos z dx + cos y sin z dy = 0.

 - If in the first quadrant, a family of circles touches the coordinate axes.
 Form the differential equation for it.

 - If the slope of the tangent to the curve at any point (p, q) is equal to the sum of the coordinates of the point, then find the equation of a curve passing through the origin.

 - If the sum of the coordinates of any point on the curve exceeds the magnitude of the slope of the tangent to the curve at that point by 5 then find the equation of a curve passing through the point (0, 5) given that.